-Craig Jobson, Professor of Art and Design (now retired) has transformed 22 years of art direction for design, books and magazines into a passion for the publication arts.
+Craig Jobson, Professor of Art and Design (now retired) and owner of Lark Sparrow press has transformed 22 years of art direction for design, books and magazines into a passion for the publication arts.
 In his design career he has held positions as Art Director for the National Office of the American Heart Association, Art Director for Tracy-Locke/BBDO Advertising, Design Director for Holt, Rinehart and Winston and Design Director for McDougal Littell Houghton Mifflin.
 He holds a B.A. in Literature and B.F.A. in Printmaking and Design from the University of Texas at Austin, and an M.F.A. in Interdisciplinary Arts concentrating in Book and Paper Arts from Columbia College Chicago where he taught for the past 17 years.
 His studies about the Private Press movement in Britain and the United States, resulted in the purchase of a Vandercook press and the founding of Lark Sparrow Press — a private press dedicated to letterpress printing of works of contemporary short action and poetry.

 Recently printed work